cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 Let's use the `grep` command to investigate bibliographic data.
 Our task is to:

-1. Search *Scopus*.
+1. Search *Scopus* or *Web of Science*.
-1. Download a [*BibTeX*][bibtex] file from *Scopus* as a .bib file.
+1. Download a [*BibTeX*][bibtex] file as a .bib file.
-1. Use the `grep` command to search the downloaded *BibTeX* file, which should be named **scopus.bib**.
+1. Use the `grep` command to search the downloaded *BibTeX* file, which should be named **scopus.bib** (*Scopus*) or *savedrecs.bib* (*Web of Science*).

 ### Download Data

-I'm using Scopus data in this example, but other bibliographic data can be downloaded from other databases.
+If using *Scopus*, follow these instructions to download the *BibTeX* file:

-1. From your university's website, find Scopus.
+1. From your university's website, find Scopus and select it.
+1. Create an account with Scopus using your institutional credentials and sign in.
-1. In Scopus, perform a search.
+1. Perform a search.
 1. Select the documents you want to download.
+    - You can export up to 20,000 documents but limit it to four or five hundred records.
 1. Click on the **Export** button.
 1. Click on *BibTeX* under the listed file types.
 1. Select all **Citation Information** and **Bibliographic Information**.
 Select more if interested.
 1. Click on **Export**.

 The file should be saved to your Downloads folder and titled **scopus.bib**.

+If using *Web of Science*, follow these instructions to download the *BibTeX* file:

+1. From your university's website, find *Web of Science Core Collection* and select it.
+1. Perform a search.
+1. Select the documents you want to download.
+    - Limit it to a few hundred.
+1. Click on the **Export** button.
+1. Click on *BibTeX* under the listed file types.
+1. Select the amount of records to export.
+1. Under **Record Content**, select **Full Record**.
+1. Click on **Export**.

+The file should be saved to your Downloads folder and titled **savedrecs.bib**.

 The next step is to upload the file to your virtual instance.
 See the steps below.